-As of December 31, 2021 and 2020, the Company's accounts receivable (included the related parties) were concentrated on 4 and 5 customers, respectively, whose accounts represented 68% and 64% of the total accounts receivable, respectively.
+As of December 31, 2022 and 2021, the Company's accounts receivable were concentrated on 6 and 4 customers, respectively, whose accounts represented 58% and 68% of the total accounts receivable, respectively.
 In order to reduce the credit risk on these accounts receivable, the Company continues to evaluate the financial status of these customers and request for collaterals when necessary.